joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

 You can find more information about clustering [here](https://www.rabbitmq.com/clustering.html)

 ## Monitoring our cluster
-We can access the HAProxy statistics report at `http://localhost:1936/haproxy?stats` using the credential(`haproxy:haproxy`) defined at the configuration file(`haproxy.cfg`).
+We can access the HAProxy statistics report at `http://localhost:1936/haproxy?stats` using the credential(`haproxy:haproxy`) defined at the `haproxy.cfg` file
 <div class="screenshot-img">
 <img src="/assets/img/haproxy-stats-1.png">
 </div>